gaushh/gaushh.github.io/_posts/2020-05-18-using-colab-to-train-DL-models.markdown

 ---
 layout: post
-title: Using Colab for Deep Learning
+title: Using Colab for training Deep Learning Models
 date: 2020-05-18 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: colab_logo2.jpg # Add image post (optional)